cncf/kubernetes-community-days/content/organizing.md

 * Schedule an event date a minimum of 6 months after  you file your event request with CNCF request submission,  (9 months prior is preferable)
 * Agree to use [Eventbrite](https://www.eventbrite.com/) for registration

-Once your team meets these criteria, you can create an GitHub [issue](https://github.com/cncf/kubernetes-community-days/issues/new?assignees=christinevblum%2C+iennae&labels=newevent&template=host.md) to notify CNCF that you wish to be officially recognized.
+Once your team meets these criteria, you can create a GitHub [issue](https://github.com/cncf/kubernetes-community-days/issues/new?assignees=christinevblum%2C+iennae&labels=newevent&template=host.md) to notify CNCF that you wish to be officially recognized.
 Your organizing team will be invited to the [#kcd-organizers](https://cloud-native.slack.com/messages/GN6R2PV1A) private Slack channel where you can connect with other Kubernetes Community Days organizers around the world.
 You can then begin creating your website.
 Copy the page structure of the [Bouvet Island](https://kubernetescommunitydays.org/events/2020-bouvet-island) sample event as a guide.
 Here’s [instructions](/organizing-creating-website) .

 ## Event Details

-Events may be developer-focused or they can coveron business issues and cloud strategy.
+Events may be developer-focused or they can cover on business issues and cloud strategy.
 Attendance averages 100-400 people.
 Most start small and grow slowly.
 Again, Kubernetes Community Days are not to be used for commercial pitches.
 Any platforms or tools you are describing the need to be open source.
 That said, many (most?) talks will be about how companies relied on open source technologies to improve their processes.
 Event profits must be reinvested in future years.
 Organizers should be reimbursed for their actual expenses reimbursed, but not their time.

 Other considerations:
 * Encourage bold, innovative, thought-provoking subjects